Blog

 • Photogrammetry: This technique involves capturing 3D data from 2D images taken from various angles.
 The software processes these images to create a 3D model.
 Popular tools for photogrammetry include Autodesk ReCap, Agisoft Metashape, and RealityCapture.

-2. Choosing the Right Technology
+2. Choosing the Right Scanning Technology

 When deciding which technology to use for your project, consider factors like the level of detail required, budget, and the type of environment you're scanning.
 Here are some options to explore: